digitalcredentials/sign-and-verify/README.md

 Assumptions:
 - sign-and-verify is running locally on port 5000
-- subject DID is `did:web:digitalcredentials.github.io` in this example.
-This is atypical because I reused issuer DID (I'll update later; I just wanted to include a payload that I verified)
+- subject DID is `did:web:digitalcredentials.github.io` in this example

 Experimental code (partially) demonstrating this: https://github.com/digitalcredentials/issuer-demo